 This recipe is similar to my Beef Stew Recipe.
 It has tender cuts of meat, vegetables and herbs all simmed together in a thick, hearty and incredibly flavorful broth.
 The potatoes thicken it a bit, but to thicken even more you can use a simple cornstarch slurry.

-- Cook pork and onions until browned.
+Cook pork and onions until browned.

-- Add seasonings, herbs, broth and tomatoes.
+Add seasonings, herbs, broth and tomatoes.
 Simmer for 1 hour.

-- Add potatoes, celery and carrots and simmer 20 minutes.
+Add potatoes, celery and carrots and simmer 20 minutes.

-- Add green beans and thicken (see below).
+Add green beans and thicken (see below).
 Simmer additional 10 minutes.

-How to thicken stew: If you want your pork stew broth to be thicker, you’ll need to add a cornstarch slurry.
+This is optional, but if you want your pork stew broth to be thicker, you’ll need to add a cornstarch slurry.
 This is just cornstarch mixed with water that is poured into the stew and simmered for about 10 minutes.
 I like to use the actual broth instead of water to keep the flavor strong.

 How to Serve

 Storage and Freezing